oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/new-caledonia.md

 special collectivity (or a sui generis collectivity) of France since 1998; note - independence referenda took place on 4 November 2018, 4 October 2020, and 12 December 2021 with a majority voting in each case to reject independence in favor of maintaining the status quo; an 18-month transition period is now in place (ending 30 June 2023), during which a referendum on the new status of New Caledonia within France will take place

 ### 首都
-- `name`: Noumea
+- `名稱`: Noumea
-- `geographic coordinates`: 22 16 S, 166 27 E
+- `地理坐標`: 22 16 S, 166 27 E
-- `time difference`: UTC+11 (16 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC+11 (16 hours ahead of Washington, DC, during Standard Time)
-- `etymology`: established in 1854 as Port-de-France, the settlement was renamed Noumea in 1866, in order to avoid any confusion with Fort-de-France in Martinique; the New Caledonian language of Ndrumbea (also spelled Ndumbea, Dubea, and Drubea) spoken in the area gave its name to the capital city, Noumea, as well as to the neighboring town (suburb) of Dumbea
+- `语源学`: established in 1854 as Port-de-France, the settlement was renamed Noumea in 1866, in order to avoid any confusion with Fort-de-France in Martinique; the New Caledonian language of Ndrumbea (also spelled Ndumbea, Dubea, and Drubea) spoken in the area gave its name to the capital city, Noumea, as well as to the neighboring town (suburb) of Dumbea

 ### 行政區劃
 3 provinces; Province Iles (Islands Province), Province Nord (North Province), and Province Sud (South Province)